OpenBfS/UncertRadio/README.md

 We were able to successfully compile **UncertRadio** using the following distributions:
  - Arch linux
- - Debian 12 (build-essentials, gfortran, git, libgtk-3-dev, libgsl-dev, libplplot-dev)
+ - Debian 12 (build-essentials, gfortran, git, libgtk-3-dev, libplplot-dev)
  - Fedora 39